Nota0515/grocery/README.md

 ## Acknowledgements

-Special thanks to the UI designer, [DesignAxen](https://www.behance.net/DesignAxen?fbclid=IwAR3qIu-zVNheaFgqoT686xVv2cQbZijEYDb8wTBKSbaeSISL07UIWI3SR9U), for his invaluable contributions to the visual aesthetics of the Grocery App.
+Special thanks to the UI designer, [DesignAxen](https://www.behance.net/DesignAxen), for their contributions to the visual aesthetics of the Grocery App.

-##### ©2023 Developed by Ahmod Hasan
+##### ©2025 Developed with 💖 by Me